young-steveo/thrash/README.md

 * `-f` rockstar script to execute. default: `./main.rock`
 * `-r` start a REPL.
 (TODO)
 * `-d` debug output.
 Currently spits out tokens from the lexer.

+## Current Status
+I have finished the lexer and started the parser and AST.